thegridelectric/gridworks-proactor/docs/comm_state.md

 accumulation of these results, at the cost of longer time to re-activate after restore of the underlying communication mechanism.

-## gwproactor.links.LinkManager
+## LinkManager

-The `gwproactor.links` package implements most of the Proactor's communication infrastructure. `LinkManager` is the interface to this package used by `Proactor`.
+The [](gwproactor.links) package implements most of the Proactor's communication infrastructure. [](LinkManager) is the interface to this package used by [](Proactor).
 The interaction between them can be seen by searching the code for `_links`.
 This search should produce approximately the following entry points in the message processing loop:

 1. Start on user request.